Volkswagen Passat (B5): B5.5 trim levels

 In the United Kingdom, trim levels were E, S, Sport, SE, V5, V6, and Highline.
 The E trim level had a 1.6 L 102 PS engine only.
 The S trim level was considered well-equipped by the motoring press at the time, and What Car? magazine recommended the 1.8 S as the best version in 1999.
 SE models had the same engines as the S version, but were better equipped.
 The V5 models had a 2.3 V5 engine, the V6 was available with a 2.8 V6, or 180 PS 2.5 TDI.

 Models sold in Europe and the Republic of Ireland were similar apart from the trim level naming schemes; the trim levels were Volkswagen's "lifestyle" naming scheme: Comfortline, Trendline, and Highline.
 A base model was also available.

-Models sold in the U.S. had the 1.8 L 20-valve turbo four-cylinder engine, 2.0 TDI, the 2.8 V6, or 4.0 W8; trim levels were GL (2003 onward), GLS, GLX, and W8 (2002–2004).
-The W8 was only available with the 4motion four-wheel-drive system and a slightly higher trim than the GLX models.
+Most models sold in the U.S. had the 1.8L 20-valve turbocharged four-cylinder engine or the 2.8L 30-valve V6 engine.
+Trim levels were GL (2003 onward), GLS, GLX, and W8 (2002–2004).
+The TDI diesel engine was introduced for the 2003 model year and was only available in GL and GLS trim levels with front-wheel-drive and the 5-speed automatic transmission.
+The W8 was only available with the 4motion all-wheel-drive system and a slightly higher trim than the GLX models.
+A 6-speed manual transmission was offered in the W8 from the 2003 model year as part of a sport package that also included a revised suspension and 17-inch BBS alloy wheels.
+The W8 was the only 4motion-equipped Passat in the U.S. that offered a manual transmission.
 The V6 engine had 4motion as an option, as did the 1.8 T starting in the 2004 model year.
-The GLX trim was only sold with the V6.
+The GLX trim was only available with the V6.

 Versions sold in Mexico are the same as their European equivalents.